the7ag/the7ag-Sudoku-Solver/README.md

 # the7ag-Sudoku-Solver
-I made a Sudoku Solver Using Python it uses recursion alot you can use anyboard it'll still work
+Sudoku Solver, following an online tutorial :) Used recursion and backtracking for the main solving algorithm.
+Apart from auto solve, user can also use any board he wants and it'll still be working.